sszukala/Genesis-Sphere/README.md

 ### Installation and Setup

-To install Athena for validation purposes:
+To install Athena for validation purposes, you need to use a proper Python environment (not within VS Code's integrated terminal):

 ```bash
 # Clone the Athena repository